 - Hepatitis A and B

-Yellow fever, at least 10 days before arrival, is required for travelers originating from or transiting through a WHO-designated yellow fever country.
+At least 10 days before arrival, yellow fever is required for travelers originating from or transiting through a WHO-designated yellow fever country.

 Despite traveling during the dry season, Malaria prevention is suggested.

 For international flights there is usually no problem with luggage allowance; you just pay extra if needed.
 We highly recommend camera gear is carried onto the plane with you, so make sure to bring a bag that is within carry-on size allowance.
 It will most likely weigh more than allowed, so if possible keep your carry-on away from the ticketing area when checking in to avoid having them weigh it or give you any hassles.
 All personal luggage needs to be in “duffel-like” bags whether it is with or without roller capabilities.
 Make sure all of your bags have name tags on them please!

 Domestically, we’ll be flying on small commuter planes which will have luggage allowances (20kg per guest), so our plan is to have the personal luggage travel by road.
 This way we won’t have to deal with these weight restrictions.
 We’ll take our camera bag on the flight and personal luggage will travel by road.
 Upon arrival and departure into South Africa, it is suggested to use TSA locks or plastic wrap for your luggage.
 Keep all prescriptions, camera chargers, and valuables in your carry-on.

 Closer to tour departure, Daniel will give each guest a call to say hello and check if you would like any guidance on what camera gear to bring.
 We’ll also include a list of camera gear Daniel will be bringing in the itinerary that we’ll mail to you pre-trip.
 Some of the lodges rent lenses.
 Please inquire with us if you would like to reserve a lens at a lodge and we will send you the pricing list.
 There will be plenty of room on the safari vehicles for your camera bags.